Guided Winter Walking Holiday - Cairngorms, Scotland

 • Travel from the accommodation to activity start points and back, where they don’t start from the door.

-• 5 nights’ hostel accommodation.
+• 5 nights’ hotel accommodation.

 • A Large Outdoors host/guide to welcome you, deal with meal preparation and logistics for your experience.